marctang/Diversity_NominalCategorization/README.md

 # Diversity_NominalCategorization

-This repository stores supplementary materials for the following paper at Humanities and Social Sciences Communications.
+This repository stores supplementary materials for the following paper at _Humanities and Social Sciences Communications_.
 These supplementary materials shows the code that was used for the main analyses included in the paper.

-Title: Expansion by migration and diffusion by contact is a source to the global diversity of linguistic nominal categorization systems
+**Title**: Expansion by migration and diffusion by contact is a source to the global diversity of linguistic nominal categorization systems

-Authors:
+**Authors**:

 - Marc Allassonnière-Tang*, marc.allassonniere-tang@mnhn.fr (CNRS, MNHN, Université de Paris, France)
 - Olof Lundgren, olof.lundgren@ling.lu.se (Lund University, Sweden)